-- F. As recommended by the Texas State Library and Archives Commission, the guidelines of retaining records for five years from the applicable fiscal year end should be followed for investment funds other than bond proceeds.
+F. As recommended by the Texas State Library and Archives Commission, the guidelines of retaining records for five years from the applicable fiscal year end should be followed for investment funds other than bond proceeds.
 Since the City manages the majority of its investments, including bond funds, using an internal pool consisting of combined fund groups, records shall be retained in accordance with the Administrative Policy No. 403.07 "Debt Service Management."
-The Chief Financial Officer/Director of Finance shall oversee the filing and/or storing of investment records. - G. Market prices for all public fund investments will be obtained and monitored through the use of an independent on-line data pricing service.
+The Director of Finance shall oversee the filing and/or storing of investment records.